이 페이지는 현재 영어로 제공되지 않습니다.

 Solomon called his co-workers ( Jacob Gnanpandithan and Surendra) from 3 different Paharia language groups and from 3 different regions - Sauria, Kumhar Bhag and Mal Paharia.
 They worked together to translate scripts, compose songs, choose musicians, singers and speakers.
-A great majority of our language helpers were illiterate, so more than a week was spent preparing their respective groups.
+A great majority of our language helpers were oral preference learners, so more than a week was spent preparing their respective groups.
 To reach that area was another tiresome job.
 There was no electricity, telephone nor good roads or transportation available.
 We hired a car and to reach about 80 kms, it took about 4 hours as most of the road was bad.
 Those 3 groups hired jeeps to reach the recording spot, and the same way we arranged jeeps to send them back.
 Solomon and his wife, stayed with us for 4 days until recordings in Sauria and Kumhar Bhag Paharia were over.
 Then Brother Jacob with his 15 members team reached Mal Paharia and within two days completed the recordings.

 Some struggles we faced :-

 We had some real struggle to complete the recording job - there was no power.
 Our batteries needed to be charged.
 Then scripts were translated, but they were hand written, and the speakers were not able to read them.
 So Surendra went with a jeep to bring a generator, a printer, some papers etc. We praise God for all these arrangements.
 With the generator, we could charge the batteries, Surrendra could type those scripts and get them printed in a local language.
 Everyday we used the generator for 13/14 hours.
 The nearest market was about 20 kms away, and we had to arrange motor bikes when we needed something.
 We were not able to communicate with people as there was no telephone service.